DreaM117er/Explorer-Keyboard-Blank/readme_en.md

     - Diode `1N4148` and `hot-swap sockets` must be prepared, otherwise the keyboard will not work properly.
     - The knob `Encoder` needs to be installed together with the `Cap`.
     - Crique 40mm `touchpad` needs to be installed with `4.7k pull-up resistor` and `12pin flexible cable`, please pay special attention to it.
-    - `M2 screw spacers` must be prepared and mounted on `the whole structure` of the keyboard.
+    - `M2 screw washers` must be prepared and mounted on `the whole structure` of the keyboard.

 3. The mechanical keyswitches must follow the specification of the hot-swap sockets, because `Choc` is not compatible with `GLP` specification.
 4. Pay attention to `environmental ventilation`, `electrical safety`, and `burn prevention` when using soldering irons.